redhat-developer/lsp4ij/docs/DeveloperGuide.md

 ### LSPCommandAction

-If the language server support requires to implement a custom client command, you can extend [LSPCommandAction.java](https://github.com/redhat-developer/lsp4ij/blob/main/src/main/java/com/redhat/devtools/lsp4ij/commands/LSPCommandAction.java) and register it in `plugin.xml` with a `standard` action element.
+If the language server support requires to implement a custom client command related to codelens, inlay hints, etc., you can extend
+[LSPCommandAction.java](https://github.com/redhat-developer/lsp4ij/blob/main/src/main/java/com/redhat/devtools/lsp4ij/commands/LSPCommandAction.java) and register it in `plugin.xml` with a `standard` action element.